tito-arch/BABC-2/content/google/about.md

 ### M.I.Titus - CTO & Connector of Many dots

 M.I.Titus is the Head of Product design with a strong vision for the future of digital business.
-With expertise in creating scalable solutions he leads BunnieABC with a focus on helping businesses & organisations navigate the digital landscape successfully.
+With expertise in creating scalable solutions, he leads BunnieABC with a focus on helping businesses & organizations navigate the digital landscape successfully.
+Learn more about the #beyondBunnieabcBlog project.

-### G.K.Peter - Co-Founder, Front-End Developer & Technology Writer
+### G.K.
+Peter - Co-Founder, Front-End Developer & Technology Writer

-G.K.Peter is a seasoned technology writer with a deep understanding of emerging trends and innovations.
+Peter is a seasoned technology writer with a deep understanding of emerging trends and innovations.
 Through insightful articles, Peter brings valuable knowledge and analysis to our readers, keeping them informed about the latest advancements.

 ### W.Bree - Blockchain Specialist & Brand Awareness Managger

-W.Bree is our dedicated blockchain specialist with extensive experience in the world of distributed ledger technology.
-Additionally, as a Brand Awareness Manager she plays a pivotal role in developing and executing strategies to enhance the visibility and recognition of our brand.
-Leveraging their knowledge and expertise, Brie works towards increasing brand awareness, engaging the target audience, and building a positive brand image.
-Their multifaceted role ensures a strong presence in the blockchain industry while effectively promoting our brand to a wider audience.
+Bree is our Brand Awareness Manager, she plays a pivotal role in developing and executing strategies to enhance the visibility and recognition of our brand.
+Leveraging her knowledge and expertise, Brie works towards increasing brand awareness, engaging the target audience, and building a positive brand image.
+Her multifaceted role ensures a strong presence in the blockchain industry while effectively promoting our brand to a wider audience.

 ### Christopher - Computer Science Enthusiast

-Christopher's passion for computer science fuels his drive to explore and share knowledge about various programming languages, algorithms, and software development.
-Through his articles, Christopher aims to inspire and educate aspiring programmers.
+Chris, the newest on our team is the guy who catches up with the latest news, and trends before anyone knows they exist.
+His ability to test apps, airdrops, and other products ensures that he writes countless, well-researched articles.

 ## Contact Us